 He got no reply.
 He thought that maybe she didn’t hear him, but concluded that she probably had hearing problems.
 He stepped closer.

 “The beach is full of sea stars, you will have to spend your life doing this to actually make a difference” he said.
 “A difference that no one will be able to tell”.

 Her eyes were fixed on the horizon.
 It was like her stare was keeping it in place.
-It looked as the words the man spoke was not interpreted by her mind and was falling heavy on the sand, hurting the sea stars.
+It looked as the words the man spoke were not interpreted by her mind and were falling heavy on the sand, hurting the sea stars.

 “Stop it!” his voice was stronger now.
 “You will never make it.
 Even if you could make a difference the sea will washout so many more of them.
 Do something useful with you time”

 She kept throwing sea stars.
 No eyelash moved.